webgme/webgme/docs/interpreters/creating_the_interpreter.rst

     This is the outline of a `mocha <https://mochajs.org/>`_ test suite for the plugin and shows how to build up a test context and invoke a plugin from a unit-test.

-You might also have noted that the :code:`config/config.webgme.js` was modified.
+You might also have noticed that the :code:`config/config.webgme.js` was modified...
 In order for the webgme plugin framework to find our plugin the path to it is added to the configuration file.
 Note that both :code:`config.default.js` and :code:`config.test.js` load and reuse the added configuration parameters from this file.

-The video below shows how to generate the new plugin and modify it so we have a map of all the nodes from the ``activeNode``.
+The video below shows how to generate the new plugin and modify it so we have a map of all the nodes in the subtree of the ``activeNode``.
-The ``activeNode`` is the invocation point of a plugin and in the next sub-section we will register our plugin at ``Circuits``.
+The ``activeNode`` is the invocation point of a plugin and in the next sub-section we will register our plugin so it's invokable at ``Circuits``.
+(With the node map it is possible to retrieve nodes without any asynchronous function call - this makes the writing, and especially demonstration of the code easier.
+The asynchronous API functions in webgme do use promises which makes this a bit easier to deal with.)

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">
-        <iframe width="560" height="315" src="https://www.youtube.com/embed/SddGyiYtJ34" frameborder="0" allowfullscreen></iframe>
+        <iframe width="560" height="315" src="https://www.youtube.com/embed/agHG2DkM35k" frameborder="0" allowfullscreen></iframe>
     </div>

 |